 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-1. College training in the Secretarial Sciences with course work in legal typing may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling one-half (1/2) year of experience.
+College training in the secretarial sciences with course work in legal typing may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of one (1) year.

 JOB CLASS DESIGNATION